 AM General Sales Corporation has not indicated any changes in its methods of communication to the consumer regarding warranty issues.
-All information is based on prior materials sent.
+All information is based on prior materials submitted.

 AM General Sales Corporation includes most of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
 One item missing from the point-of-sale materials is the time limits that BBB AUTO LINE adheres to, mandated by § 703.2 (c)(4).
-AM General has also submitted information demonstrating efforts to train dealer staff about BBB AUTO LINE, and to directly notify consumers about the program's availability.
-This information indicates AM General has taken steps reasonably calculated to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+AM General has also submitted information demonstrating efforts to train dealer staff about BBB AUTO LINE, and to directly notify customers about the program's availability, which shows evidence of compliance with § 703.2 (d), as noted in Table 1.04 above.
+AM General has taken steps reasonably calculated to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.